• Skip to primary navigation

 The most common varieties include red, green, bicolor shiso, etc.

-In the culinary world, shiso is a star ingredient in both east and southeast Asian cuisines.
+In the cooking world, shiso is a star ingredient in both east and southeast Asian cuisines.

 For example, in Japan, red shiso is used as a colorant in pickled plums.